CUIZIA/Solene_Microlimat/simulation_model/Conduction model.md

 - $\mathbf{A}$ represents the system's coefficient matrix,
 - $\mathbf{T}^{t+1}$ is the unknown temperature vector at the next time step $t+1$,
-- $\mathbf{b}$ is a combination of known values, including constant terms and contributions from the previous time step $n$.
+- $\mathbf{B}$ is a combination of known values, including constant terms and contributions from the previous time step $n$.

 For a soil model with \(n\) layers, the matrix form can be expressed as: